rnofal1/TTSBot/README.md

 ---
 ### Development Roadmap
 Short-Term ToDo:
-- Change the bot/client in main into a custom class inheriting from Bot
-- Add voice choice to tts_normal
 - Modify FFmpegPCMAudio (in tts_normal, etc.) to use bitstream instead of wav
 - Change how user info (such as ElevenLabs keys) is stored
 - Add logging https://discordpy.readthedocs.io/en/latest/logging.html
-- Check if the slash command for register displays what someone enters

 Long-Term ToDo:
 - Control TTSBot through voice commands